JamaicanFriedChicken/web_portfolio/content/featured/PathFinderVisualizer/index.md

 showInProjects: true
 ---

 A React web app for visualizing pathfinding algorithms and maze generating algorithms.
 Each algorithm functions differently at how they arrive at their destination.
 You don't understand the algorithms?
 No problem!
-You can learn and see how they are implemented by clicking the icon for help.
+You can learn and see how they are implemented by clicking the icon for more info.